darkwood101/chat262/README.md

 # Chat 262

-Chat 262 is a basic chatting app that uses a server-client architecture.
+Chat 262 is an interactive command-line chatting app that uses a server-client architecture.
 It offers the following features:

 - Register an account using a username and a password
 - Look up other Chat 262 users